Evidence-based education: History

 In 2012 the Department for Education in England introduced an evidence-based "phonics reading check" to help support primary students with reading.
 (In 2016, the Minister for Education reported that the percentage of primary students not meeting reading expectations reduced from 33% in 2010 to 20% in 2016.)

 Evidence-based education in England received a boost from the 2013 briefing paper by Dr. Ben Goldacre.
 It advocated for systemic change and more randomized controlled trials to assess the effects of educational interventions.
 He said this was not about telling teachers what to do, but rather "empowering teachers to make independent, informed decisions about what works".
 Following that a U.K. based non-profit, researchED, was founded to offer a forum for researchers and educationalists to discuss the role of evidence in education.

 Discussion and criticism ensued.
 Some said research methods that are useful in medicine can be entirely inappropriate in the sphere of education.

 In 2014 the National Foundation for Educational Research, Berkshire, England published a report entitled Using Evidence in the Classroom: What Works and Why.

 The review synthesises effective approaches to school and teacher engagement with evidence and discusses challenges, areas for attention and action.
 It is intended to help the teaching profession to make the best use of evidence about what works in improving educational outcomes.

 In 2014 the British Educational Research Association (BERA) and the Royal Society of Arts (RSA) conducted an inquiry into the role of research in teacher education in England, Northern Ireland, Scotland and Wales.
 The final report made it clear that research and teacher inquiry were of paramount importance in developing self-improving schools.
 It advocated for a closer working partnership between teacher-researchers and the wider academic research community.

 The 2015 Carter Review of Initial Teaching Training in the UK suggested that teacher trainees should have access and skills in using research evidence to support their teaching.
 However, they do not receive training in utilizing research.

-NCLB in the USA was replaced in 2015 by the Every Student Succeeds Act (ESSA) that replaced "scientifically based research" with "evidence-based interventions" (any "activity, strategy, or intervention that shows a statistically significant effect on improving student outcomes or other relevant outcomes").
+NCLB in the US was replaced in 2015 by the Every Student Succeeds Act (ESSA) that replaced "scientifically based research" with "evidence-based interventions" (any "activity, strategy, or intervention that shows a statistically significant effect on improving student outcomes or other relevant outcomes").
 ESSA has four tiers of evidence that some say gives schools and policy makers greater control because they can choose the desired tier of evidence.
 The evidence tiers are as follows: